March Madness Movie Tournament: 4 decades of box office winners

 The 1980's gave us iconic movies and gave us movies that are considered iconic but definitely viewed through a different scope in today's lens.
 Both groups are represented in this region mostly dominated by blockbusters.

-Harrison Ford is the big winner of this decade already, with five films represented among the highest-grossing of the decade.
+Harrison Ford is the big winner of this decade already, with five films represented among the highest-grossing.
 Tom Cruise is sitting pretty with two while Bill Murray, Eddie Murphy, Dustin Hoffman, and Glenn Close are among those vying to move on in this tournament.

 • 1) E.T.